 Cocker Height: 14 to 16 inches for females; 15 to 17 inches for males.

-Crappy breeders and crappy owners can lead to a dog who snaps or bites.
+Backyard breeders, puppy mills, and crappy owners can lead to a dog who snaps or bites.
 This is true for any breed.
-It has been my experience in owning Cockers for over two decades that people have one of two schools of thought on Cockers:
+It has been my experience in owning Cockers for over three decades that people have one of two schools of thought on Cockers:

 - They are awesome dogs;